Stephen Jones Will Remind You Why You Love Fashion

 The legendary hat designer on making headwear for Céline Dion and why inspiration can come from anywhere.

-Stephen Jones is one of those fashion world legends whom we had to pinch ourselves over meeting—and in the shadow of the Eiffel Tower, no less, on an early morning during Paris Fashion Week.
-As consummate fashion nerds, we knew that Jones came out of the explosion of creativity that was the underground club scene in London in the early ’80s, along with Boy George and Steve Strange, and that since then he’s made hats for everyone from Céline Dion (Jones calls her the “Queen of Canada”) and Grace Jones to Madonna and Kylie Minogue.
-And that, along with his own collections, he also designs hats for Dior and Marc Jacobs and Thom Browne, among many others.
+Stephen Jones is one of those fashion legends whom we had to pinch ourselves over meeting—and in the shadow of the Eiffel Tower, no less, on an early morning during Paris Fashion Week.
+As consummate fashion nerds, we knew that Jones came out of the explosion of creativity that was the underground club scene in London in the early ’80s, along with Boy George and Steve Strange, and that since then, he’s made hats for everyone from Céline Dion (Jones calls her the “Queen of Canada”) and Grace Jones to Madonna and Kylie Minogue.
+And that, along with his own collections, he also designs hats for Dior, Marc Jacobs, and Thom Browne, among many others.
 The man is busy.
 But talking to him was that much more “pinch me” because of how much joy he still gets out of the art of fashion—and as creative and artful as he is, he’s never too serious.
-Herein, Jones tells us about how The Blitz, London’s infamous club, will always be an important influence, the bad press Dion got because of one very infamous hat, and why even a cheese sandwich can be inspiring.
+Herein, Jones tells us about how the Blitz, London’s infamous club, will always be an important influence, the bad press Dion got because of one very infamous hat, and why even a cheese sandwich can be inspiring.

 How he ended up in millinery:

-“I grew up in Liverpool, and when I was growing up there it was all really depressed.
+“I grew up in Liverpool, and when I was growing up there, it was all really depressed.
 I wanted to come to London as fast as possible and follow my elder sister.
 Amazingly enough, I got into what was called then the Saint Martin’s School of Art and Women’s Fashion.
-There was me and another guy and we were very much the token males, but I had never sewn in my life.
+There was me and another guy, and we were very much the token males, but I had never sewn in my life.
 Consequently, my sewing skills were zero.
 My tailoring teacher said to me, ‘Stephen, if you don’t get some extra help, you are going to fail the first year.’
-He owned a couture house and I became a tailoring intern for him.
+He owned a couture house, and I became a tailoring intern for him.
 After a few months, the tailoring was fine, but the tailors were all a bit grumpy—it goes with the trade.
 The milliners in the millinery workroom next door were always having a good time.
 They worked hard and they played hard.
-I thought they were like really old women because they were at least in their forties [laughs].
+I thought they were like, really old women because they were at least in their forties [laughs].
 The arrogance of a nineteen-year-old!
-So I transferred, and after the first day, I really really enjoyed it.
+So I transferred, and after the first day, I really, really enjoyed it.
 I didn’t know that’s what I wanted to do, I didn’t have a big career plan or anything.
 I just really enjoyed it!”